Tenant information 2026

 3. Fill in the lessor's name, address, city, state, zip code, and both home and work phone numbers.
 Accurate contact information is essential for communication.

 4. Next, provide details for lessee #1 and lessee #2.
-Include their names, current addresses, and phone numbers to ensure all tenants are documented.
+Include their names, current addresses, and phone numbers to ensure all tenants are accounted for.

-5. List any additional occupants along with their relationship to the lessees.
-This section is important for understanding who will be living in the unit.
+5. List all individuals who will occupy the unit along with their relationship to the lessees.
+This section is important for understanding household dynamics.

 6. Document previous addresses for each lessee to provide a rental history that may be required by landlords.

-7. Enter employment details for both lessees including employer names, addresses, and telephone numbers to verify income sources.
+7. Complete employment details for both lessees including employer names, addresses, and telephone numbers to verify income sources.

-8. Provide banking information such as savings and checking account details along with charge accounts to assist in financial assessments.
+8. Fill in banking information such as savings and checking account details along with charge accounts to assess financial stability.

 Start filling out your tenant information form online for free today!